 You can download a stable release of FeinCMS using pip.
 Pip will install feincms and its dependencies.
 Dependencies which are automatically installed are: feedparser, Pillow and django-mptt.
-For outdated versions of Django the best place to find supported combinations of library versions is the Travis CI build configuration.

 \$ pip install feincms

 In order to install documentation and tests install from the Git repository instead: